Google Maps rolls out at-a-glance routes for easier navigation - ExBulletin

 With the introduction of Immersive View, the navigation experience has been significantly improved.

-This feature, along with other features like “Glanceable” routes, solidified Maps as a top choice for Android and iPhone navigation apps.
+This feature, along with other features such as “Glanceable” routes, solidified Maps as a top contender for navigation apps on Android and iPhone.

 Click to get the free Cyberguy Newsletter with security alerts, quick video tips, tech reviews, and easy how-tos to get smarter